 Blindness Genomics and Transcriptomics laboratory

-- March 2021 PhD-student Suzanne de Bruijn has been invited for an oral presentation at ARVO 2021!
+- March 2021 PhD-student Suzanne de Bruijn has been invited for an oral presentation during the virtual ARVO 2021!
 The abstracts of Susanne Roosing, and PhD student Janine Reurink are selected for an oral presentation!
 What a great achievement!

 - March 2021 NEW PUBLICATION!
 A review is published by PhD-student Suzanne de Bruijn and Zeinab Fadaie in International Journal of Molecular Sciences.'The Impact of Modern Technologies on Molecular Diagnostic Success Rates, with a Focus on Inherited Retinal Dystrophy and Hearing Loss' Congratulations!
 The publication can be found here.